Newcastle fire: Smoke seen from Carliol Square blaze

 - Published

-Large plumes of smoke have been seen across Newcastle as crews tackle a large building fire.
+Plumes of smoke have been seen across Newcastle as dozens of firefighters tackle a large building fire.

 Emergency services are at the scene of a disused three-storey building, in Carliol Square in the city centre.